Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 4. If one thinks the fruit of spirituality (enlightenment) exists within the spatio-temporal world-order(s).

 The view is the core of any religious system.
 It is the final reference point defining whether a physical, verbal or mental action (like thoughts, emotions or volitions) is justifiable in terms of the system.
-When two systems cherish radically different views, they cannot be said to be both true.
+In classical logic, when two systems cherish radically different views, they cannot be said to be both true.
+So before starting debate, the participants need to agree on the logical system they will use.
+Both Western & Eastern philosophy accept the rules of classical logic (with its identity, non-contradiction & excluded third).
+Despite the fact these basic principles may just be an exception of the more general case of quantum logic, we need them to first clear the mind from common sense delusions.

-This empty, omniscient & highly functional (interrelated) Deity is the object of Buddhist Deity Yoga, the "turbo" method of the Diamond Vehicle.
+This empty, omniscient but highly functional (interrelated) & interstitial Deity is the object of Buddhist Deity Yoga, the "turbo" method of the Diamond Vehicle.

 1. All Compounded, Compositional Phenomena are Impermanent

-Among parts, there is nothing stable, continuous, permanent to be found.
+Among parts, other-power prevails, and so inherent stability & permanence of essence (substance) cannot be found.
 All phenomena originate dependent on unique causes and conditions (cf. "dependent arising" or "pratîtya-samutpâda").

 Subjectively, consciousness attributes conceptual meaning to sensate & mental objects.
-This process of positing or designating labels to sensate objects and those of thought, affect & volition, when correctly pursued, gives rise to conventional truth.
-But this truth is relative, provisional, contextual and ever changing.
+This process of attributing, positing and designating labels to sensate objects and those of thought, affect & volition, when correctly pursued, gives rise to conventional truth.
+This truth is relative, provisional, contextual and ever changing.

 Objectively, material forms are constituted by particles and particles are constituted by sub-particles, etc. The final ground, a virtual quantum field, is itself in constant movement, with particles shifting in and out of "existence".
 Apparently, this flashing in and out of "existence" is the fundamental basis of the "solidity" of sensate objects.
 This process can only work if no element in the assembly of aggregates cluttering from micro-, to meso-, to macro-cosmos is "stuck", always resists change.
 Because of the division in parts, an overall impermanence is at work, one not excluding transient architectures.